 After all that, you’ll need a treat.
 Time for another brownie!

-for extra indulgence serve these with a scoop of vanilla ice cream and a drizzle of my two ingredient easy vegan chocolate sauce.
+for extra indulgence serve these with a scoop of vanilla ice cream, some chocolate chip snickerdoodles and a drizzle of my two ingredient easy vegan chocolate sauce, along with a glass of hot chocolate!

 These chocolate brownies with mayonnaise are rich, gooey, and deliciously simple.
 At first glance it seems an odd combination, but the main ingredients in mayonnaise are eggs and oil so it makes perfect sense.